The Lab ensures our national security. Achieving that mission starts with the National Security Research Center.

 Looking for the NSRC internal page?

-In early September 2023, the NSRC announced the online release of the three-part documentary “Oppenheimer: Science, Mission, Legacy.”
-The film, produced by the NSRC and based on rare photos, documents, and footage from its unclassified legacy collections, highlights the impetus for the Manhattan Project’s creation and Los Alamos National Laboratory’s continuing mission.
+In late March 2025, the NSRC announced the release of the new documentary “Secrets in the Shadows: The Project Y Spies.”
+The film, produced by the NSRC and based on rare photos, documents, and footage from its unclassified legacy collections and interviews with historians and counterintelligence experts, tells the full story of Manhattan Project espionage with new insights on its relevance for the Lab’s national security mission today.

 Watch the documentary here: